nickyramone/stabd-lastyear/README.md

 ## Hey!
 My antivirus is giving me a warning about the exe file!

 Some antivirus throw a false positive because the executable file is not signed.
-This requires setting up a certificate to validate with Microsoft Windows, and I have no intention to do that.
+This requires setting up a certificate to validate with Microsoft Windows, and I have no intention of doing that.

-## Can I get banned by EAC (Easy Anti Cheat) for using STABD?
+## Can I get banned by an anti-cheat system for using STABD?

 No.\
-Stabd does not modify or interact with the game files, does not hook intself to any executables and, more importantly, you cannot gain any in-game advantage by using it.
+Stabd does not modify or interact with the game files, does not hook intself to any executables and, more importantly, does not give you any in-game advantage.

 ## How can I contact the author?